-Avalanches are no joke.
-Read avalanche warnings and information about the area where you will be hiking on avalanche.ca (Canada) or avalanche.org (America).
-If you plan to regularly travel on snow into avalanche terrain take an avalanche course and check out this great article on recognizing avalanche terrain from MSR’s blog, The Summit Register.
+If you plan to regularly travel on snow into avalanche terrain take an avalanche course.
+You can also check out this great article on recognizing avalanche terrain from MSR’s blog, The Summit Register.
 I learned SO much when I took avalanche training and it changed the way I look at mountains.

 Bring the Right Gear for the Conditions (And Know How to Use It)

 If there is lots of deep snow I wear my snowshoes.
 But in the Vancouver area, often there isn’t that much snow or it’s so packed down that snowshoes aren’t necessary.
 That’s why I always pack my lightweight mini-crampons.
 They are great for packed snow, icy trails or steeper slopes.

 Most winter accidents involving hikers occur when someone slips and falls on a steep icy or snowy slope.
 Snowshoes are great for providing flotation in deep snow, but they aren’t great at gripping steep slopes.
 Microspikes can be much safer!
 Read more about snowshoeing safety before you go.